-- A. Recognize and comprehend the moral and ethical responsibility for conducting a safe athletic program and the techniques possible for fully minimizing injury/illness risk factors, when possible. - B. Appreciate the importance of developing and implementing a thorough, comprehensive athletic health care delivery system. - C. Appreciate the need for cooperation among all individuals, which enter the athletic health care loop. - D. Respect the injured athlete as an individual deserving of quality health care. - E. Provide appropriate health care, which includes prevention, evaluation and diagnosis, immediate and emergency care, treatment and rehabilitation and referral to patients as illustrated in the facility Standard Operating Procedure (SOP) and/or P/P. - F. Recognize and accept the need for good interpersonal relationships among individuals who may become involved in the athletic arena. - G. Provide care that includes patients throughout the lifespan, different sexes, socioeconomic statuses, varying levels of activity and athletic ability, and non-sport ability.
+- A. Recognize and comprehend the moral and ethical responsibility for conducting a safe athletic program and the techniques possible for fully minimizing injury/illness risk factors, when possible. - B. Appreciate the importance of developing and implementing a thorough, comprehensive athletic health care delivery system. - C. Appreciate the need for cooperation among all individuals, which enter the athletic health care loop. - D. Respect the injured athlete as an individual deserving of quality health care. - E. Provide appropriate health care, which includes prevention, evaluation and diagnosis, immediate and emergency care, treatment and rehabilitation and referral to patients as illustrated in the facility Standard Operating Procedure (SOP). - F. Recognize and accept the need for good interpersonal relationships among individuals who may become involved in the athletic arena.